nahmedraja/GASE/README.md

 Three different kind of extension techniques can be used:

 1. Global alignment
-2. SSE2 optimized local alignment
+2. Local alignment
-3. Banded BLAST-like seed extension
+3. BLAST-like seed extension

 To compile GASE, run `make`.
 You may see a lot of warnings.
 These warning will be fixed in the future.
 To use GASE we first need to build the index by executing the following command: